SynapeResearchSystemsCorp/Synapsers.MudBlazor.ThemeManager.Saver/README.md

 ### Quick Setup

-1. **Add the Package**: Add the MudBlazor ThemeManager Saver package to your project
+1. **Add the Package**: Add the Synapser MudBlazor ThemeManager Saver package to your project
 2. **Choose Persistence Method**:
    - For browser storage: Use the localStorage approach
    - For server-side persistence: Use the JSON file persistence service